 “Look at all the things we produce here!” says a market vendor as he points to a panorama of seafood, meats, fruits, greens, cheeses and wines.
 While Tall Ships sail past the famous Pier 21, through which millions once entered the gateway to Canada, the oldest farmer’s market in North America reflects the rich tapestry of Nova Scotia…

 Traditionally a seafood-based cuisine, the bar has been raised—from the calibre of chefs to what they’re able to source—and high-end dining in Halifax has become a foregone conclusion.
 It’s an eclectic, cosmopolitan scene.
-Take, for example, Chef Dennis Johnston of Fid Resto.
-Dedicated to local suppliers, he prepares his “mayhem” of veggies and farmer’s market inspirations, but it’s when he adds a global twist, with his renowned panko-crusted salt cod cakes, that he wows us.

 At Stories, in the historic boutique The Halliburton, the freshest quality ingredients need no complication.
-There is no bread and no potato in the crab cakes—and no need —they are packed to the seams with crab and scallop and lightly seasoned to enhance their truest fruition.
+There is no bread and no potato in the crab cakes—and no need—they are packed to the seams with crab and scallop and lightly seasoned to enhance their truest fruition.
 Tender braised local lamb, house-made herbed gnocchi and local blue cheese presented in an individual-sized crock exemplifies the finesse required to cook simply, with delicacy, such bold flavours.